PandasThumb/pandasthumb.github.io/_posts/2026/2026-06-20-design-inference-cosgrove.md

 is not the Kolmogorov Complexity but the difference between the length of the number and its Kolmogorov complexity.
 Thus a number that is much longer than its program has high ASC.
-In such a case the ASC is large abd the Kolmogorov Complexity is small.
+In such a case the ASC is large and the Kolmogorov Complexity is small.

 ## Dembski and Ewert's argument ##